 The Stock Plan permits the discretionary award of incentive stock options (ISOs), nonqualified stock options (NSOs), stock appreciation rights (SARs), restricted stock, restricted stock units, other stock-based awards and incentive awards.
-Individuals eligible to receive awards and grants under the Stock Plan include our directors, officers, employees and consultants or the directors, officers, employees and consultants or agreed to serve us.
+Individuals eligible to receive awards and grants under the Stock Plan include our directors, officers, employees and consultants or the directors, officers, employees and consultants or affiliates as well as prospective employees and consultants who have agreed to serve us.
 As of April 22, 2016, there were seven directors, four executive officers who are not directors and 317 employees other than executive officers who are authorized to receive awards under the Stock Plan.
 In addition, awards granted under certain previous LendingTree, and parent, subsidiary, and affiliate company incentive plans, are also governed by the Stock Plan, as detailed further in the Employee Matters Agreement previously filed with the Securities and Exchange Commission as Exhibit 10.3 to the Form 8-K filed on August 25, 2008 (these awards are referred to as "Adjusted Awards").